v2

 Individual Contributor

 An individual contributor is one who contributes code on their own behalf (and not on behalf of an employer).
-If you are contributing code on behalf of your employer, see the Corporate Contributor workflow.
+If you are contributing code on behalf of your employer, see the workflow.

 Upon creating a pull request in GitHub or GitLab or submitting changed code in Gerrit, EasyCLA will check whether the contributor is authorized under a signed CLA for that project.
 If they are not, and if they are contributing on their own behalf, then they must sign an ICLA.